absmartly/java-sdk/README.md

 #### Maven

-To install the ABSmartly SDK, place the following in your `pom.xml` and replace VERSION with the latest SDK version available in MavenCentral.
+To install the ABSmartly SDK, place the following in your `pom.xml` and replace {VERSION} with the latest SDK version available in MavenCentral.

 ```xml
 <dependency>